andreslilloortiz/Mimir/README.md

 # Mimir

-Tool for Automating Knowledge Graph Extraction and Retrieval-Augmented Generation (GraphRAG) using Local LLMs.
+Experimental GraphRAG Pipeline for Knowledge Graph Construction and Querying with Local LLMs.

 ## About the Project